Nov 8, 2019

 So in the end, it’s up to you (and your cohosts, if you have them) to figure out what works best for your show and your audience.
 A podcast episode is like any great book, video, or song.
 It’ll always take a little more effort than you expected, but it holds the power to impact someone’s life.

 And speaking of making an impact, we’ve got other podcasting tips to help you make your project even better.
-You can check out our posts about growing your audience or choosing the perfect intro music.
+You can check out our posts about growing your audience, choosing the perfect intro music and selecting your podcast sound effects.
 Or you could just listen to our playlist of curated podcast music to discover how we’re helping other podcasters create shows they’re proud of.